ketan-tetry/flutter_notification_service/README.md

 ### Step 2
 Create notification helper class which extends the notification service class and implement all it's methods.
-Call the parent constructer using super passing notification icon name as the argument.
+Call the parent constructor using super passing notification icon name as the argument.
 Set the global key in case you want to perform notification click re-direction.
 ```dart
 class NotificationServiceHelper extends NotificationService {